kubernetes/ingress-nginx/docs/user-guide/annotations.md

 `nginx.ingress.kubernetes.io/limit-rate`: rate of request that accepted from a client each second.

 To configure this setting globally for all Ingress rules, the `limit-rate-after` and `limit-rate` value may be set in the NGINX ConfigMap. if you set the value in ingress annotation will cover global setting.

+### Permanent Redirect
+This annotation allows to return a permanent redirect instead of sending data to the upstream.
+For example `nginx.ingress.kubernetes.io/permanent-redirect: https://www.google.com` would redirect everything to Google.

 ### SSL Passthrough